-- Highlight women of color doing research in all fields
+- Highlight Black women in science and research to encourage academic pursuits and diversity in all research fields

-Elissia Franklin, Ph.D. is a passionate chemist dedicated to uncovering science that everyone should know about.
+Highlighted by the American Chemical Society as a prominent African American Chemist, Elissia Franklin, Ph.D. (aka Dr. E) is a passionate scientist dedicated to uncovering science that everyone should know about.
 There is a gap in the amount of research that is being done for and by people of color versus those who are more represented.
-Elissia decided to champion these topics and continue the
+Dr. E decided to champion these topics and continue the

 After receiving her B. S., her love for science continued at Purdue University, where she studied analytical chemistry.
 Her

-Currently, Elissia is a postdoctoral researcher at Purdue University where she is expanding the use of gas-phase ion/ion reactions for lipid analysis using mass spectrometry.
+Currently, Dr. E is a postdoctoral researcher at Purdue University where she is expanding the use of gas-phase ion/ion reactions for lipid analysis using mass spectrometry.